-Article Highlight: How to Support Small Business in Challenging Times
+Article Highlight: How to Support Local Businesses in Ways That Matter

 E-commerce is the fastest growing segment of business today.
 The Internet has opened the portal wide for all entrepreneurs, from small, single operators operating a Web site enterprise, to larger small business owners employing several hundred people to conduct business over the Internet.